j-trueman/MultiplayerClient/README.md

 * MPB017: Dealer face changes too quickly between rounds
 * MPB018: Player can send messages when not in a match
 * MPB019: Action validation for picking up shotgun not received by opponent after returning from handcuff check
+* MPB020: Escape text not showing up when not using chat